GenoImel/The-Mechanical-Forest/README.md

 # The Mechanical Forest

-Visual Novel Side scrolling Dungeon exploration role-playing game where the player controls a party of four exploring newly discovered ancient ruins.
+Visual Novel dungeon exploration role-playing game where the player controls a party of four exploring newly discovered ancient ruins.

 ## Requirements